Faster computation of nonstabilizerness

-When we address optimization problems involving the entire set of stabilizer states, such as the resource measures based on quasiprobability~\cite{howardApplicationResourceTheory2017a, seddonQuantifyingMagicMultiqubit2019, seddonQuantifyingQuantumSpeedups2021} or the stabilizer rank~\cite{bravyiTradingClassicalQuantum2016, bravyiSimulationQuantumCircuits2019, heimendahlStabilizerExtentNot2021}, the task becomes exceedingly challenging due to the super-exponential number of states involved.
-Among these optimization problems, the authors showed that the Robustness of Magic (RoM), formulated via Linear Program (LP), can be computed for systems up to 8 qubits by combining the Column Generation (CG) method and fast overlap calculations~\cite{hamaguchiHandbookEfficientlyQuantifying2023}.
-Naturally, this raises the question of whether the computation of the stabilizer extent, a fundamental resource measure quantifying the cost of rank-based classical simulation, can also be accelerated.
-However, this is not straightforward for the following reasons. (i) The problem formulation differs.
+While the formalisms may seem to resemble each other at a glance, a faster calculation in practice is not straightforward for the following reasons. (i) The problem formulations differ.
 While RoM exploits the density matrix of the target state, the stabilizer extent relies on the state vector.
-Thus, numerical techniques such as the Fast Walsh--Hadamard Transform, used in RoM computations, cannot be applied to the stabilizer extent calculation. (ii) the optimization problem is classified as a more challenging class of the Second-Order Cone Program (SOCP), reflecting that variables are complex rather than real.
-Due to these complications, whether the stabilizer extent can be computed for larger qubit counts has remained unclear.
+Thus, numerical techniques such as the Fast Walsh--Hadamard Transform, used in RoM computations, cannot be applied to the stabilizer extent calculation. (ii) The optimization problem is classified as a more challenging class of the Second-Order Cone Program (SOCP), reflecting that variables are complex rather than real.
+Because of these complications, whether the stabilizer extent can be computed for larger qubit counts has remained unclear.